TutorialsCyber Security Or Physical Security - Which Should You Prioritize?

 Common Security Threats Physical Security

-If your business has physical premises such as a shop, warehouse, office space or construction sites, physical security is required to keep both staff, equipment and buildings safe and secure.
-One of the main physical threats posed to business is that of theft, where intruders can enter a premises and take what is not theirs.
+If your business has physical premises such as a shop, warehouse, office space, or construction sites, physical security is required to keep staff, equipment, and buildings safe and secure.
+One of the main physical threats to business is theft, where intruders can enter premises and take what is not theirs.

 Physical Data Security

-It is important to have physical security on your premises, especially if you store data in physical IT systems, as you do not want this information stolen during a robbery.
-More and more companies are changing the way they store data, however, and moving their information to cloud storage.
+However, more and more companies are changing the way they store data and moving their information to cloud storage.
 It is important for your cyber security, therefore, to also cover any cloud storage to protect this aspect of your business.

 Data Centre Security For Cloud

-Showing clients that you have great cyber security will give them peace of mind and make them more likely to become invested in your company.
-Data centres should offer tours of their facilities to allow businesses to see their security measures and answer any questions that they may have.
+Showing clients that you have excellent cyber security will give them peace of mind and make them more likely to invest in your company.
+Data centers should offer tours of their facilities to allow businesses to see their security measures and answer any questions.

-As we mentioned in the introduction, a company should not choose one type of security entirely over the other as businesses need to use both security measures to effectively protect their assets.
-When it comes to prioritising one over the other, this is really dependant on the type of company.
+As we mentioned in the introduction, a company should not choose one type of security entirely over the other, as businesses must use both security measures to protect their assets effectively.
+Prioritizing one over the other is really dependent on the type of company.

-If a company works with large amounts of data, then cyber security should be the priority.
-While if a company has a large amount of physical stock or on-site staff members, physical security should be a priority.
+Cyber security should be the priority if a company works with large amounts of data.
+Physical security should be a priority if a company has a large amount of physical stock or on-site staff members.
 A combination of both types of security is, however, most effective.

 SUGGESTED READS